viralj/cloud-developer-capstone/README.md

 # Functionality of the application

+This application allows
+ - Creating/removing/updating/fetching TODO items.
-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+ - Each TODO item can optionally have an attachment image.
+ - Each user only has access to TODO items that he/she has created through Auth0 authorisation.
+ - AWS x-ray is implemented to trace the system
+ - Winston is implemented for logging
+ - The system can be tested offline by emulating DynamoDB and serverless

 # TODO items